Additionally, plumbing contractors must meet requirements set by the Plumber Licensing Act in the Utah Administrative Code (AUC).

 An aspiring residential Journeyman plumber has to meet the requirements to become a licensed one:

-- And the hours obtained must be the minimum number of hours listed in the UAC.
+- The hours obtained must be the minimum number of hours listed in the UAC.

 Furthermore, you will need to complete a Journeyman Plumber Application Online or in Hard Copy, pay the $110 non-refundable application processing fee and pass the Utah plumber’s written and practical exams.